some-natalie/some-natalie/_posts/2022-12-12-arch-guide-to-selfhosted-actions.md

 - **GitHub Actions encourages automation beyond your legacy CI system.**  It can do more with less code defining your pipeline, users can provide all sorts of additional things for it to do, and it can even run conditional or scheduled shell scripts and other operations-centric tasks.
 These are all great things, but a project that used X minutes of runtime on Y platform may not linearly translate to the same usage.
 The [GitHub Actions Importer](https://github.com/github/gh-actions-importer) has some usage forecasting built-in to consider as part of your migration as well.
 - **Migrating to GitHub Actions can be a gradual transition.**  The corollary to above is that while the end state may be more compute than right now, it's a process to get a project to migrate from one system to another and then to see their usage grow over time.
 Without external pressure like "we're turning off the old system on this date", it'll take a while for users to move themselves.
 Use this to your advantage to scale your infrastructure if you have long-lead tasks such as provisioning new servers or appropriating budget.

-:information_desk_person: **Opinion** - This is one of those cases where the balance between infrastructure costs and the time a user will spend waiting for a runner to pick up a job can really swing how they perceive the service.
+> 💁 **Opinion** - This is one of those cases where the balance between infrastructure costs and the time a user will spend waiting for a runner to pick up a job can really swing how they perceive the service.
 Even if developer experience isn't the top priority for your enterprise team, waiting forever for jobs to execute runs the risk of creating "shadow IT"[^1] assets or doing dangerously silly things[^2] to get the job done.
+{: .prompt-tip}

 ### Platform